Boolean dimension of a Boolean lattice: The code to verify

 More precisely, we prove that $\bdim(\lat{n}) \leq \left\lceil\frac{5}{6} n\right\rceil$ for every positive integer $n$.
 The best lower bound we could prove is $\bdim(\lat{n}) \geq n \slash \log(n+1) $ -- see \cref{cor:lat_bdim_lower_bound}.
 Actually, we tend to believe that the right order of magnitude is $o(n)$.

 Next, we give an example of a family of posets with the above-mentioned property for the Boolean dimension.
 This family is a natural generalization of the family of Boolean lattices.
-For every positive integer, we define the poset $\mlat{n}$, as the poset on the family of all multisets containing elements in $[n]$ equipped with the inclusion relation.
-Interestingly, the posets $\mlat{n}$ appeared to be particularly useful in studying the dimension of divisibility posets.
-It is not hard to see that $\mlat{n}$ is a product of $n$ infinite chains, and so, $\bdim(\mlat{n}) \leq \dim(\mlat{n}) \leq n$ (see \cref{sec:product} for more details).
+For every positive integer $n$, we define the poset $\mlat{n}$, as the poset on the family of all multisets containing elements in $[n]$ equipped with the inclusion relation.
+In a multiset, we allow elements to have arbitrary multiplicities; thus, these posets have infinitely many elements.
+Interestingly, the posets $\mlat{n}$ are particularly useful in studying the dimension of divisibility posets.
+It is not hard to see that $\mlat{n}$ is a product of $n$ infinite linear orders, and so, $\bdim(\mlat{n}) \leq \dim(\mlat{n}) \leq n$ (see \cref{sec:product} for more details).
 We prove that this bound is tight.

 \begin{theorem} For every positive integer $n$,

 \end{theorem}

 This result can be derived using the Product Ramsey Theorem as mentioned in \cite[Section~3.4]{BPSTT19} (for more on this version of Ramsey Theorem see \cite[Section~3.1]{BPSTT19}, \cite[Section~4]{FFT99}, and \cite{TWW23}).
 We provide a simple elementary proof, which also implies the mentioned lower bound: $\bdim(\lat{n}) \geq n\slash \log (n+1)$.
 To be more precise, we prove that for every positive integer $n$, there exists a positive integer $m$ such that the Boolean dimension of a subposet of $\mlat{n}$, induced by all multisets with all elements having multiplicities less than $m$, is at least $n$.
 We give an explicit upper bound on $m$, namely, $m\leq n^{n-1}$.